Gary Kubiak: 2015: Super Bowl 50 victory

+2016: Second health scare and stepping down

 The following season, Kubiak experienced numerous setbacks.
 During the offseason, the Broncos lost its two starting quarterbacks: Manning to retirement and Osweiler to free agency.
 As a result, Kubiak now had to integrate and juggle two new starting quarterbacks in Trevor Siemian and Paxton Lynch.
 Additionally, shortly after the Broncos' Week 5 loss to the Atlanta Falcons, Kubiak was rushed to a Denver-area hospital after experiencing flu-like symptoms and extreme body fatigue.
 According to Elway, Kubiak had been feeling ill prior to the loss to the Falcons, and following a precautionary MRI and CT scan, Kubiak was diagnosed with a "complex migraine."
 Special teams coordinator Joe DeCamillis served as the team's interim head coach for the team's Week 6 Thursday Night Football loss at the San Diego Chargers, while Kubiak underwent a doctor-mandated week of rest.
 It was the second time in three years in which Kubiak experienced a health scare in the middle of the season.

 Kubiak led the Broncos to another winning season, but despite the 9–7 record, the team missed the playoffs for the first time after five straight division championships.
 Following a 24–6 victory over the Oakland Raiders in the regular season finale on January 1, 2017, Kubiak announced in a meeting with his team that he was stepping down from his position due to health issues.
 He made his retirement official during a press conference the next day, calling it an "extremely difficult decision" and thanking Elway, CEO Joe Ellis, owner Pat Bowlen, and the Broncos fans for their support of him.
 He was succeeded by Miami Dolphins defensive coordinator Vance Joseph, who had served as Kubiak's defensive backs coach during his tenure on the Houston Texans.
-In 2016, the National Polish-American Sports Hall of Fame awarded its NPASHF Excellence in Sports Award to Gary Kubiak.
+In 2016, the National Polish-American Sports Hall of Fame awarded its NPASHF Excellence in Sports Award to Kubiak.